WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 Where are those with uncompromising power and authority in the pulpits today?
 The one thing that all of the great revivals in church history had is the one thing that we often lack—the genuine power of the Holy Spirit.
 The very thing that we need is the very thing that we are afraid of.
 Many do not truly want revival because of fear of what it may involve.
 A few years ago I prayed, ‘Lord, bring revival to the churches’—I was not ready for the response that followed.
 I felt impressed with these words: ‘You don't want revival—it will ruin your schedule, your dignity, your image and your reputation as a person who is 'well-balanced.'
 Men will weep throughout the congregation.
 Women will wail because of the travail of their own souls.
 Young adults will cry like children at the magnitude of their sin.
 With the strength of My presence, the worship team will cease playing.
 Time will seem to stand still.
 You won't be able to preach because of the emotions flooding your own soul.
 You'll struggle to find words, but only find tears.
 Even the most dignified and reserved among you will be broken and humbled as little children.
 The proud and self-righteous will not be able to stand in My presence.
 The doubter and unbeliever will either run for fear or fall on their knees and worship Me—there can be no middle ground.
 The church will never be the same again.
 Do you really want revival?’”....

-The preceding article reminds us to be extra cautious whenever men attempt to conjure up revival through fleshly means.
-How vigilant we must be to check for genuine fruit every time we are confronted with a “great move of God”.
-In light of these dangers, the following checklist may help us to recognize the true earmarks of any spiritual work:
+The preceding article serves as a reminder of how important it is to exercise extreme caution whenever revival is attempted through fleshly means.
+Therefore, we must remain vigilant in assessing the genuine fruit of any purported "great move of God."
+In light of these dangers, the following checklist may help us identify the true signs of a spiritual work:

-1. Is there a healthy emphasis on repentance from sin and holiness?
+1. Is there a strong emphasis on repentance from sin and the pursuit of holiness?

-2. Is there a tangible fear of God in the place?
+2. Is there a tangible fear of God present in the atmosphere?

-4. Are people "riding the high" of a “feel good” experience or are they being motivated by love and devotion to Jesus?
+4. Are people “riding the high” of a temporary “feel-good” experience, or are they being motivated by a genuine love and devotion to Jesus Christ?

-5. If active, do the spiritual gifts reflect those described in Scripture or do they appear to be extra-biblical in nature?
+5. If spiritual gifts are being manifested, do they align with those described in Scripture, or do they seem to be extra-biblical in nature?

-Note: Counterfeit spiritual gifts can include being “slain in the spirit” (falling backward to the ground), making animal noises, and bizarre behaviour such as sticking out one’s tongue or laughing uncontrollably.
+Note: Counterfeit spiritual gifts can include phenomena such as being “slain in the spirit” (falling backward), making animal noises, or exhibiting bizarre behaviors like sticking out one’s tongue or laughing uncontrollably.

-6. Are members of the church being coerced into speaking in tongues with unscriptural promptings such as, “now repeat after me” or “just blabber whatever comes to mind”.
+6. Are church members being coerced into speaking in tongues through unscriptural methods, such as being prompted with, “Now repeat after me” or “Just babble whatever comes to mind”?

-Note: The Apostles never attempted to artificially induce individuals to speak in tongues.
-We are told that the Holy Spirit “fell upon them” and they supernaturally spoke in tongues and prophesied.
+Note: The Apostles never attempted to artificially induce speaking in tongues.
+The Holy Spirit “fell upon them,” and they supernaturally spoke in tongues and prophesied (Acts 2:4).
 Man was not involved in creating this experience.
-Remember, there is a big difference between the artificial contrivings of man and the genuine work of the Holy Spirit.
-So be extra wary of such things!
+There is a clear distinction between human manipulation and the genuine work of the Holy Spirit.
+Exercise extreme caution when encountering such practices.

-Important: If you were ever deceived into participating in any of the aforementioned activity then you must repent of your involvement forthright and renounce all affiliation with it.
+Important: If you have ever been deceived into participating in any of the above-mentioned activities, it is crucial to repent and renounce any affiliation with them.

 HOW DOES GOD SPEAK TODAY?

-Many of us often wonder whether God still speaks today, and if so, how.
-As those who believe in the continuity of the spiritual gifts, we also affirm that God continues to speak to people today the same way He has in times past.
-According to the Scriptures, there are eight definite ways in which we can discern God’s voice or understand His will in our current life situation.
-These are as follows: 
+Many Believers often wonder whether God still speaks today, and if so, how?
+Those of us who believe in the continuity of spiritual gifts affirm that God continues to speak today in the same ways He did in times past.
+According to Scripture, there are eight definite ways in which we can discern God’s voice or understand His will in our current life situations.
+These are:

 COMPARING THE "GIFTS" WITH THE "FRUIT"